 VA also recognizes spina bifida in Veterans' children as associated with Agent Orange exposure.
-In such cases, VA may provide health care, disability compensation, and other assistance for children of Vietnam Veterans who served during the Vietnam Era or children of Veterans who served in or near the Korean DMZ from April 1, 1968, to August 31, 1971.
+In such cases, VA may provide health care, disability compensation, and other assistance for children of Vietnam-era Veterans who served in Vietnam, Thailand, or the Korean demilitarized zone.

-In addition, VA provides benefits for children of women Vietnam Veterans born of certain birth defects.
+In addition, VA provides benefits for children of women Vietnam Veterans born with certain birth defects.

 Some of the tools available in Track Health are:

-If you or a family member suffers from Agent Orange sicknesses, VA assistance may be available.
-VA offers eligible Veterans a free Agent Orange Registry health exam for possible long-term health problems related to exposure.
+If you or a family member suffers from a health condition associated with Agent Orange, VA assistance may be available.
+VA offers the Agent Orange Registry Exam.
+This exam alerts Veterans to possible long-term health problems that may be related to Agent Orange exposure during their military service.
 You can also stay on top of your health by registering for a My HealtheVet account today and tracking your health care online.

 Please vote in our unscientific poll.
 All responses are anonymous.